MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 **Description**
 The list of columns to include in the report contains duplicate.

-The *Details* element of the *OperationError* object contains a comma-separated list of the duplicate column names.
+Please refer to the *Details* element of the *OperationError* object for a comma-separated list of the duplicate column names.

 ***